MichaelBosello/f1tenth-RL/README.md

 *It can be used on both the real f1tenth car and on its simulator*

-The networks used are CNNs.
 The DQN implementation provides several techniques to improve performances like double DQN, replay buffer, state history, prioritized sampling.
 It has various parameters (see below) that one can modify to fit the specific environment

 Model saving, replay buffer serialization, and tensorboard logging are provided